4 Easiest Ways to Get a Dog to Relax

 1. Comfort Food

 This is a lot different than what would make me feel good.
-When I get tense I like to buy a large dark chocolate bar, a juicy pineapple, or bring home some really good ice cream.
+When I get tense, I like to buy a large dark chocolate bar, a juicy pineapple, or bring home some really good ice cream.
 My dog doesn’t want or need any of that.
 Her idea of comfort food is a raw chicken foot, some beef fat trimmings, or the ultimate—a nice beef knuckle bone that has been left out on the butcher´s counter a few days.
-Your dog may be different, and may have other types of comfort food, and you just need to play around and find out just what she needs to mellow out.
+Your dog may be different and may have other types of comfort food.
+You just need to play around and find out just what she needs to mellow out.

 (Do not overdo this.
 Just like with people, too much comfort food leads to obesity.)

 If your dog is nervous and suffering from separation anxiety, one method that may help is to give her some comfort food before you leave the house.
 Her stomach will be full and she will be more likely to sleep.
 This does not work with all dogs, as some will even refuse their favorites when nervous.